salad/salad/README.md

 Salad Built-ins:
 ================

-Please read the steps and terrain source code for details, but for a high-level look at the built-ins, here's what salad has:
+The steps and terrain source files are your best source of information, but here's a high-level look at salad's built-ins:

 Steps
 -----

-* `browser` - Lots of page-element checking, form-interacting goodness
+* `browser` - Broken into submodules.
+Importing `browser` gets them all.
+    * `alerts` - Handle alerts and prompts.
+    * `browers` - Switch between browsers.
+    * `elements` - Verify that elements exist, have expected contents or attributes.
+    * `finders` - No actual steps - just helper functions to find elements.
+    * `forms` - Interact with form fields - type, focus, select, fill in, and the like.
+    * `javascript` - Run javascript and verify results.
+    * `mouse` - Click, mouse over, mouse out, drag and drop.
+    * `navigation` - Visit a URL, back, forward, refresh.
+    * `page` - Page title, URL, full html.
 * `common` - A few utility steps, like wait and look around.
 * `djangoify` - Django-focused steps, helping with url reversing and the like.
 * `everything` - browser, common, and django.